ScottBouloutian/crafty/README.md

-# thecraftmine
+# crafty
-🧱 + ⛏️ = thecraftmine.com

-Currently this project is being used to spin up and manage a minecraft server hosted on aws.
+Currently this project is being used to spin up and manage a craty minecraft server manager on aws.
-Thanks to [msm](https://github.com/msmhq/msm), there is a broad range of configuration including automated backups.
-Default values are currently set to generate a [paper](https://papermc.io/) 1.15.2 server.

 ## Getting Started
 Utilize the vscode remote development plugin bundle to open the dev container.